Can you use ETL tools to manage sales compensation? Pranshu Kacholia April 22, 2014

 Similarly, there also are checks for missing data among different types of files.
 For example, if the roster contains a record of employee ‘Adam’ and the sales data doesn’t, this would be a feature in a validation report.
 Such checks have to be built once and then run every month automatically.

 Fig 1.
 Checking if a particular territory is not present in the sales data.

 Technical details: Sales data is grouped by region using the AggregateRow_3 component, and this list is matched with the existing Territories list in tMap_3.
 Inside the tMap_3, an inner join is done, and the matches are flagged.

 Correct format and structure of data

-Fig 2 shows a job which rejects all records which have an incorrect format and stores them in a file and processes the
+Fig 2 shows a job that rejects all records which have an incorrect format and stores them in a file, and processes the remaining valid data.

 Check for duplicates